Undercover Mode Asked a Question Nobody Wants to Answer

 The first two are silence — no attribution declared, but no attribution hidden either.
 Undercover Mode is something different in kind: the tool itself is designed to make AI contributions untraceable.

 This is not a difference of degree.
 It’s a difference of type.
 One is “didn’t say.”
-The other is designed so you can’t say.
+The other is designed so nobody can say.

 Here’s an analogy.
 The first two approaches are like a restaurant using pre-made ingredients without telling customers — it’s ambiguous, but fairly normal in the industry.
-Undercover Mode is more like cutting off all the packaging labels, scratching off the barcodes, and telling customers you grew everything yourself.
+Undercover Mode is more like cutting off all the packaging labels, scratching off the barcodes, and telling customers everything was grown in-house.

 Both are “not saying anything.”
 One involves active concealment. (⌐■_■)